asdfkaba/pyth_triple/README.md

 <img src="https://raw.githubusercontent.com/asdfkaba/pyth_triple/master/examples/stats2.png" width="800">

 The trend is linear if you only look at every 4th point.
 Between 5 dots there is always the same sequence, which depends on the remainder of `x/(z-y)`.
+If the remainder is smaller you need more parts to fillup the area `x*remainer`

 <img src="https://raw.githubusercontent.com/asdfkaba/pyth_triple/master/examples/stats3.png" width="800">